Gender and development: Gender and development (GAD)

+Theoretical approach

 The Gender and Development (GAD) approach focuses on the socially constructed differences between men and women, the need to challenge existing gender roles and relations, and the creation and effects of class differences on development.
 This approach was majorly influenced by the writings of academic scholars such as Oakley (1972) and Rubin (1975), who argue the social relationship between men and women have systematically subordinated women, along with economist scholars Lourdes Benería and Amartya Sen (1981), who assess the impact of colonialism on development and gender inequality.
-They state that colonialism imposed more than a 'value system' upon developing nations, it introduced a system of economics 'designed to promote capital accumulation which caused class differentiation'.
+They state that colonialism imposed more than a "value system" upon developing nations, it introduced a system of economics "designed to promote capital accumulation which caused class differentiation".

 GAD departs from WID, which discussed women's subordination and lack of inclusion in discussions of international development without examining broader systems of gender relations.
 Influenced by this work, by the late 1970s, some practitioners working in the development field questioned focusing on women in isolation.
-GAD challenged the WID focus on women as an important 'target group' and 'untapped resources' for development.
-GAD marked a shift in thinking about the need to understand how women and men are socially constructed and how 'those constructions are powerfully reinforced by the social activities that both define and are defined by them.'
+GAD challenged the WID focus on women as an important "target group" and "untapped resources" for development.
+GAD marked a shift in thinking about the need to understand how women and men are socially constructed and how "those constructions are powerfully reinforced by the social activities that both define and are defined by them".
 GAD focuses primarily on the gendered division of labor and gender as a relation of power embedded in institutions.
-Consequently, two major frameworks, 'Gender roles' and 'social relations analysis', are used in this approach.
-'Gender roles' focuses on the social construction of identities within the household; it also reveals the expectations from 'maleness and femaleness' in their relative access to resources.
-'Social relations analysis' exposes the social dimensions of hierarchical power relations embedded in social institutions, as well as its determining influence on 'the relative position of men and women in society.'
+Consequently, two major frameworks, "gender roles" and "social relations analysis", are used in this approach.
+"Gender roles" focuses on the social construction of identities within the household; it also reveals the expectations from 'maleness and femaleness' in their relative access to resources.
+"Social relations analysis" exposes the social dimensions of hierarchical power relations embedded in social institutions, as well as its determining influence on "the relative position of men and women in society".
 This relative positioning tends to discriminate against women.